Bicycle pump: Electric pump

 Twelve-volt air compressors made for automobile tires are also compatible with bicycle tires.
 A portable jump-starter for automobiles can sometimes be used to power these types of pumps.
 Even non-standard do-it-yourself (DIY) 12-volt electric systems that are primarily for bicycle lighting are sometimes used to power these pumps when cigar lighter receptacles are installed.
-A main advantage to electric pumps is that recent ones take up less space than hand or foot pumps, which makes them suitable for well-equipped bicycles with DIY 12-volt electric systems to use when basket space is of the essence.
+There are also portable electric pumps that can be charged by USB and have a built-in digital pressure gauge, allowing cyclists to monitor tyre pressure without needing a separate pressure gauge.
+They require a charged battery or other power source but their main advantage over conventional pumps is that inflation is hands-free and relatively fast.